Michael Bell, Chairman and Chief Executive Officer, inVentiv Health

 Mr. Dmytruk holds a bachelor’s degree from the University of Alberta in Edmonton, Canada, and an MBA from the Sloan School of Management at MIT.

-Kelly Gratz’s most recent responsibilities include serving as President of inVentiv Health Selling Accelerators, championing the integration across the Commercial Division.
-She has a unique blend of experience, holding senior positions within inVentiv’s communications and commercial divisions, and leading collaborative initiatives across all segments of the business.
+Kelly Gratz’s most recent responsibilities include serving as President of inVentiv Health Selling Accelerators, championing the integration across the Commercial segment.
+She has a unique blend of experience, holding senior positions within inVentiv Commercial and leading collaborative initiatives across all segments of the business.

-Kelly has been at the forefront of ReAgent™, a proprietary methodology to strategically allocate and optimize commercialization resources.
-Kelly also brings direct experience in driving topline growth for brands in an outsourced, risk sharing model as well as operational experience.
+Ms. Gratz has been at the forefront of ReAgent™, a proprietary methodology to strategically allocate and optimize commercialization resources.
+Ms. Gratz also brings direct experience in driving topline growth for brands in an outsourced, risk sharing model as well as operational experience.

-Since joining inVentiv Health in 2000, Kelly has been directly involved in driving multi-channel success for a number of pharmaceutical clients, including Ortho-McNeil Neurologics, Merck, Ethicon, TAP, BMS, Eli Lilly and Company, Genentech, AstraZeneca, GlaxoSmithKline, Ross Products, Takeda, and UCB Pharma.
+Since joining inVentiv Health in 2000, Ms. Gratz has been directly involved in driving multi-channel success for a number of pharmaceutical clients, including Ortho-McNeil Neurologics, Merck, Ethicon, TAP, BMS, Eli Lilly and Company, Genentech, AstraZeneca, GlaxoSmithKline, Ross Products, Takeda, and UCB Pharma.

-Prior to inVentiv Health, Kelly served in an executive management position for Symix Systems, a marketer and developer of e-business software.
-Previous to Symix, Kelly spent over 10 years with Ernst & Young LLP in their management consulting group, working with Fortune 500 companies to improve processes and increase overall efficiencies throughout each organization.
+Prior to inVentiv Health, Ms. Gratz served in an executive management position for Symix Systems, a marketer and developer of e-business software.
+Previous to Symix, Ms. Gratz spent over 10 years with Ernst & Young in their management consulting group, working with Fortune 500 companies to improve processes and increase overall efficiencies throughout each organization.